crazzfeng/sendcloud-docs/docs/Integrations/s-wallet.md

 Access comprehensive monthly statements that include:

 * Itemized SMS message costs
-* WhatsApp message expenses breakdown
+* WhatsApp message expense breakdowns
 * Exportable reports for accounting and record-keeping

 > **Pro Tip**: Download your monthly reports directly from the billing page to maintain accurate financial records for your messaging operations.